-FIG. 4.5: The ocean bottom as seen by the model : (a) z-coordinate with full step, (b) z-coordinate with partial step, (c) s-coordinate : terrain following representation, (d) hybrid s - z coordinate, (e) hybrid s - z coordinate with partial step, and (f) same as (e) but with variable volume associated with the non-linear free surface.
-Note that the variable volume option (key_vvl) can be used with any of the 5 coordinates (a) to (e).
+FIGURE 4.5: The ocean bottom as seen by the model: (a) z-coordinate with full step, (b) z-coordinate with partial step, (c) s-coordinate: terrain following representation, (d) hybrid s-z coordinate, (e) hybrid s-z coordinate with partial step, and (f) same as (e) but with variable volume associated with the non-linear free surface.
+Note that the variable volume option ($\mathbf{key}{-}\mathbf{vvl}$) can be used with any of the 5 coordinates (a) to (e).

-or generalized, s-coordinate $(ln_sco = true)$.
-Hybridation of the three main coordinates are available : s - z or s - zps coordinate (Fig. 4.5d and 4.5e).
-When using the variable volume option key_vvl (i.e. non-linear free surface), the coordinate follow the time-variation of the free surface so that the transformation is time dependent : z(i, j, k, t) (Fig. 4.5f).
+The choice of a vertical coordinate, even if it is made through a namelist parameter, must be done once of all at the beginning of an experiment.
+It is not intended as an option which can be enabled or disabled in the middle of an experiment.
+Three main choices are offered (Fig. 4.5a to c): z-coordinate with full step bathymetry (ln_zco = true), z-coordinate with partial step bathymetry (ln_zco = true), or generalized, s-coordinate (ln_sco = true).
+Hybridation of the three main coordinates are available: s-z or s-zps coordinate (Fig. 4.5d and 4.5e).
+When using the variable volume option $\mathbf{key_vvl}$ (i.e. non-linear free surface), the coordinate follow the time-variation of the free surface so that the transformation is time dependent: z(i,j,k,t) (Fig. 4.5f).
 This option can be used with full step bathymetry or s-coordinate (hybrid and partial step coordinates have not yet been tested in NEMO v2.3).
-If using z-coordinate with partial step bathymetry ($ln_zps = true$), ocean cavity beneath ice shelves can be open ($ln_isfcav = true$).
+If using z-coordinate with partial step bathymetry (ln_zps = true), ocean cavity beneath ice shelves can be open (ln_isfcav = true).

 Contrary to the horizontal grid, the vertical grid is computed in the code and no provision is made for reading it from a file.
-The only input file is the bathymetry (in meters) (bathy_meter.nc)1.
-After reading the bathymetry, the algorithm for vertical grid definition differs between the different options :
+The only input file is the bathymetry (in meters) (bathy_meter.nc) 1.
+After reading the bathymetry, the algorithm for vertical grid definition differs between the different options: